alicextt/movie-discovery/README.md

 ## 5. Features
 - Search movies by title
-- Filter movies by genre (multi-select)
+- Filter movies by year, genre and minimal rating
 - Add new movies with genre selection
 - Aggregate movies by genre and count